-1. All Veterinary Technician students must be fully vaccinated for rabies in order to work with animals in this program.
+- 1. All potential program students must submit an essay explaining their aptitude for, interest in, and understanding of the field of veterinary technology. - 2.
+All Veterinary Technician students must be fully vaccinated for rabies in order to work with animals in this program.
 This is a requirement for enrollment into the program and there are no exceptions or waivers available